jammycakes/passwords/README.md

 Environment variables
 ---------------------

-### PASSWORD_SECRET

-This is a secret added to the password to make brute forcing all but impossible to attackers.
+ * **PASSWORD_SECRET**: This is a secret added to the password to make brute forcing all but impossible to attackers.
 In production systems, it should ideally be stored in a secret store such as Hashicorp Vault.

-### KEY_SECRET

-This is a second secret, which is added to the password ID to make it all but impossible for an attacker to match up passwords with user accounts.
+ * **KEY_SECRET**: This is a second secret, which is added to the password ID to make it all but impossible for an attacker to match up passwords with user accounts.
 Again, in production systems, it should ideally be stored in a secret store.

-### WORK_FACTOR

-The work factor used by the bcrypt algorithm.
+ * **WORK_FACTOR**: The work factor used by the bcrypt algorithm.
 A factor of about 12 means that hashing takes roughly a quarter of a second.

 The web application
 -------------------